qouteall/qouteall-blog/Cognitive-biases.md

 ### Stress and fight-or-flight

-"Fight or flight" are the two options for dealing with physical threat (like a tiger) in the ancient world.
+"Fight or flight" are the two options for dealing with physical threat (e.g. a tiger) in the ancient world.

 But in the modern world, there are non-physical threats and modern risks (e.g. exam failure, losing job).
 These modern threats can be dealt with neither concrete fight or flight.
-So it cause depression, anxiety and immobilization.
+So they may cause depression, anxiety and immobilization.

 ## Willpower and mental energy

-The rational activities (System 2 activities) require mental energy, also known as willpower:
+The rational activities (System 2 activities) require mental energy (willpower):
 - Resisting impulse behavior consumes willpower (e.g. resist eating sweet food when on a diet).
 - Paying attention and thinking hard problems consume willpower.
-- For introverts, social interaction (roleplaying) consumes willpower.
-For extroverts, staying alone consumes willpower.
+- For introverts, social interaction consumes willpower.
+But for extroverts, staying alone consumes willpower.

 If there is no enough mental energy, one is less likely to resist impulse behaviors or think about hard problems, and possibly have difficulty in social interactions.